 Opening an online store is an integral part of your business, not just a side project.
 It often carries a considerable investment which needs to be returned.
 It is easy to underestimate the preparation required for ensuring realisation of this return.

-An online store is never a goal in itself but can be part of a strategy to achieve a goal.
+An online store is never a goal in itself but forms part of a strategy to achieve a goal.

 Is your business ready?
 Do you need to change existing business processes or implement new ones to accommodate online sales?
 Can you handle a sudden increase in product throughput?
 Have you considered, and planned for, logistical challenges?
 Do you have enough products in stock?
 How quickly can you have new stock delivered (avoid the ‘Look at our new shop, we have nothing in stock’ fiasco)?
 Have you arrange for daily currier pickup?
 Do you have enough packaging material?
 Can you print address labels?